Table of Contents

 - The timer screen is where I show the time spent on projects

 - Applies the Pomodoro method.

-I can see my progress on the timer screen, how many days a job has taken me, my average hourly rate and word rate.
+I can see my progress on the timer screen, including how many days a job has taken me, my average hourly rate, and my word rate.

 The objective is to maximise production time at a favourable rate.
-But rates vary and minds wander.
-We are better to do the translation work and remember terms than remember how long a project takes.
+But rates vary, and minds wander.
+It is better to do the translation work and remember terms than remember how long a project takes.
 Indeed, the more projects we do, the harder it is to average.
 But a database can do this well.